Politics of Singapore

-Singapore is a parliamentary representative democratic republic whereby the president of Singapore is the head of state, the prime minister of Singapore is the head of government, and of a multi-party system.
+Singapore is a parliamentary representative democratic republic in which the President of Singapore is the head of state, the prime minister of Singapore is the head of government, and of a multi-party system.
 Executive power is exercised by the Cabinet from the parliament, and to a lesser extent, the president.
 Cabinet has the general direction and control of the government and is accountable to Parliament.
-There are three separate branches of government: the legislature, executive and judiciary abiding by the Westminster system.
-Singapore has been described as being a de facto one-party state.
+There are three separate branches of government: the legislature, executive and judiciary resembling by the Westminster system.

 Legislative power is vested in both the government and the Parliament of Singapore.
 The legislature is the parliament, which consists of the president as its head and a single chamber whose members are elected by popular vote.
-The role of the president as the head of state has been, historically, largely ceremonial although the constitution was amended in 1991 to give the president some veto powers in a few key decisions such as the use of the national reserves and the appointment of key judiciary, Civil Service and Singapore Armed Forces posts.
+The role of the president as the head of state has been, historically, largely ceremonial although the constitution was amended in 1991 to give the president some veto powers in a few key decisions such as the use of the national reserves and the appointment of key judiciary, civil service and Singapore Armed Forces (SAF) posts.
 They also exercise powers over civil service appointments and national security matters.

+Singapore has been governed by the People's Action Party (PAP) since 1959; consequently it has been described as being a de facto one-party state under the PAP.
+In the last general election held in 2025, the PAP won 87 out of 97 seats and 65.57% of the popular vote, meaning the PAP won its 16th consecutive term in government.

 Political background

 Singaporean politics have been dominated by the People's Action Party (PAP) since the 1959 general election when Lee Kuan Yew became Singapore's first prime minister (Singapore was then a self-governing state within the British Empire).
 The PAP has been the only ruling party to form the government since then.
 Singapore joined the Federation of Malaysia in 1963 and gained independence in 1965 after being expelled.

+To a large extent, "bread-and-butter" politics are used to maintain ideological hegemony, and reflect the basic materialistic orientation of Singapore politics.
+Opposition parties are used to contesting the PAP under these similar parameters.
+In spite of the ideological hegemony, a survey by Pew Research has demonstrated an increase in perceived political division between people who support different political parties since 2021.

 Singapore has consistently been rated as the least-corrupt country in Asia and amongst the top ten cleanest in the world by Transparency International.
 The World Bank's governance indicators have also rated Singapore highly on rule of law, control of corruption and government effectiveness.
-However, it is widely perceived that some aspects of the political process, civil liberties, and political and human rights are lacking.
-Freedom House deemed the press "not free" in 2015.
+However, it is widely perceived that some aspects of the political process, civil liberties, and political, labour and human rights are lacking.
+Freedom House deemed Singapore "partly free" in 2025, at 48/100 — 19/40 for political rights, 29/60 for civil liberties.

 Political climate

-Domination of the ruling party

-The Workers' Party (WP) is the leading opposition party.
-WP took 10 of the 93 parliamentary seats in the 2020 election, while the PAP won the other 83.
-Another new opposition party, the Progress Singapore Party (PSP), obtained two NCMP seats in the 2020 election.